Skip to content

 eqSql Since 3.5.6

-The eqSql method is one of the advanced query condition-building methods in MyBatis-Plus, allowing you to set a field equal to (EQ) the result of an SQL statement.
+The eqSql method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It allows you to set a field equal to (EQ) the result of an SQL statement.
 This method is particularly useful for scenarios where you need to compare a field value with the result of a subquery.

 Method Signature

-// Sets the specified field equal to the result of an SQL statement
+// Sets the specified column equal to the result of an SQL statement

 eqSql(R column, String inValue)

-// Sets the specified field equal to the result of an SQL statement when the condition is met
+// Sets the specified column equal to the result of an SQL statement when the condition is met

 eqSql(boolean condition, R column, String inValue)

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or field name using a Lambda expression.

 • inValue: A string containing the SQL statement used to generate the equal condition.

-• condition: A boolean value controlling whether to apply this equal condition.
+• condition: A boolean value that controls whether to apply this equal condition.

 Examples